giplgwm/Water-Sort-Bot/replit.md

 - Move prioritization heuristics reduce search space significantly
 - Regression tests ensure duplicate same-sized color segments handled correctly

+**Critical Bug Fixes** (November 2025):
+- **Empty Space Tracking**: Fixed `from_detection()` to use actual tube height from detection instead of sum of segments.
+Now properly tracks empty space in partially-filled tubes.
+Without this, solver attempted pours into "full" tubes that actually had room.

 **Performance Optimizations** (November 2025):
 - Fixed `is_complete` to require tubes be filled to capacity (not just one color)
 - Optimized `would_complete_tube` to avoid expensive state copies (~100x faster)